3 Ways Professionals Should Respond To Job Rejection

 If there's some topic that was discussed and piece of information that the interviewer wished they had, track it down.
-If the interviewer wanted to connect with someone who you know, offer to make the introduction.
+If the interviewer wanted to connect with someone you know, offer to make the introduction.
 There's not always an opportunity like this, but if there is, take advantage of it.

 Keep The Door Open

 A sentence like this can cement you in their minds as the backup or as the first person to be called when something else becomes available.

-HR officials will sometimes forward resumes of promising candidate to colleagues at other companies for their open positions.
+HR officials will sometimes forward resumes of promising candidates to colleagues at other companies for their open positions.
 Getting the original job is just one good outcome of the job interviewing process.
 Consider a "near miss" at getting hired one more step in building your reputation for overall career success.